wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 where

- * `UNSUBSCRIBE.Request` is the ID from the original request.
+ * `UNSUBSCRIBE.Request` MUST be the ID from the original request.

 *Example*